 Search term: hiking boots for women

-If searchers in the Boston area search for "hiking boots for women," they won't just see a paid result by LeftLane Sports; they'll see where the brand's nearest storefront is and how long they're open.
+If prospects in the Boston area search for "hiking boots for women," they won't just see a paid result by LeftLane Sports; they'll see where the brand's nearest storefront is and how long they're open.
 It's the perfect way to drive website traffic to the appropriate product pages and promote a local presence in the process.

-How to Run a Successful Google Ads Campaign
+How to Create a Google Ads Campaign